IoT-Ignite/IgniteGreenhouse/docs/index.md

 3. Cloud keeps processed data.
 4. Finally, the data comes to your Android device with using Ignite Rest Client API.

-For more technical details about APIs that used in this application, visit [Wiki](https://github.com/freeloki/GreenhousePrivate/wiki) page.

 ## Project Dependencies